The giant in random graphs is almost local: Discussion and open problems

-\paragraph{\bf Related models} We use the configuration model as a proof of concept for the method in this paper.
-We believe that our approach is quite versatile.
-For example, in \cite[Section 2.5]{Hofs21}, the method is performed for the \erdos.
-That proof can easily be adapted to finite-type inhomogeneous random graphs as studied in the seminal paper by Bollob\'as, Janson and Riordan \cite{BolJanRio07}.
-In turn, such an approach would also yield the type distribution of the giant, as it was identified in greater generality in \cite[Lemma 4.10]{JanRio12}.
+\paragraph{\bf Related models.} We use the configuration model as a proof of concept for the method in this paper, and gave several further examples using Corollary \ref{cor-LLN-outside} in Section \ref{sec-second-largest}.
+This shows that our approach is quite versatile, and here we give some further examples in the literature where the method is used.
+In \cite[Section 2.5]{Hofs24}, the method is performed for the \erdos.
+That proof can easily be adapted to finite-type inhomogeneous random graphs as studied in the seminal paper by Bollob\'as, Janson and Riordan \cite{BolJanRio07}, as performed in \cite[Chapters 3 and 6]{Hofs24}.
+In turn, such an approach also yields the type distribution of the giant, as identified in greater generality in \cite[Lemma 4.10]{JanRio12}.

+\paragraph{\bf Relations to the literature.} The weak bound in Corollary \ref{cor-giant-UB} is folklore, and has played a crucial role in many proofs.
+Often, this part is combined with a {\em sprinkling} or {\em two-round exposure} argument to prove a matching lower bound.
+In such an argument, one generally proves a lower bound on the number of vertices in large clusters when ignoring a small proportion of the edges.
+After `sprinkling' these additional edges, one then proves that most of these largish connected components merge to create a giant component.
+Our proof is somewhat similar, but instead relies on the necessary and sufficient condition in \eqref{almost-local-cond}.
+It would be interesting to investigate whether \eqref{almost-local-cond} can also be {\em proved} using sprinkling arguments.